activisthandbook/activisthandbook/articles/trainings.md

 -   [**Momentum**](https://www.momentumcommunity.org/) ([Twitter](https://twitter.com/momentum_mvmts)): We train organizers in the craft of building+sustaining movements at scale.

-People learning about effective change-making - Generated using OpenAI

 ## Smaller initiatives

 These initiatives do not have a website, but are still interesting to check out: